RaymondDoerr/emp/README.md

 Print one magnet_test.stl for every filament you plan to use for this mod, some filaments behave very surprisingly differently!

 You are looking for a "snug" but not "tight" fit.
-You should be able to start the magnets with your hands and some pressure, but perhaps have to (very lightly) tap them with a small tool (I used a hammer and M3x20 screw with the screwhead on the magnet) to seat them all the way down.
+You should be able to start the magnets with your hands and some pressure.
+You **do not** need to seat them all the way down at this step, as long as you can push them in flush with your hands, and they stay snug, you're good.
+If you can't seat them all the way down into the hole with your hands, that's ok.

 ![Magnet Test](Images/Magnet-Test.png)